Actual Expense Authorization (AEA)

 4. Can an AEA apply to conference location, dual lodging or reduced per diem rate allowance during the official TDY assignment?

-Yes when in the GOV’T’s interest (never for personal convenience), the responsible AO may authorize or approve AEA in instances when the per diem rate is inadequate such as reduced per diem rate, dual lodging and in lieu of the conference lodging allowance rate.
+Yes when in the GOV’T’s interest (never for personal convenience), the responsible AO may authorize or approve AEA in instances when the per diem rate is inadequate such as reduced per diem rate, dual lodging and conference location.
 See JFTR and JTR, Chapters 4 (Part C) and JFTR/JTR, Appendix R1 respectively for more information.

 5. Are actual M&IE expenses part of the AEA computation?